innodatalabs/innodatalabs.github.io/_posts/2017-07-20-the-newb-guide-to-google-cloud-machine-learning-engine-prequel.md

     $ source ml-venv/bin/activate

-To verify that the correct python and version is being used:
+To verify that the correct python and version has been installed:

     (ml-venv) $   which python
     /home/{user}/ml-engine/ml-venv/bin/python